- From Unseen Fire: Book One of the Aven Cycle, ancient Roman epic fantasy, from DAW Books.

-- Give Way to Night: Book Two of the Aven Cycle, forthcoming in 2020 from DAW Books.
+- Give Way to Night: Book Two of the Aven Cycle, forthcoming from DAW Books.

 - Editor, Playhouse Insider, published by the American Shakespeare Center, sold in the ASC Box Office and online Gift Shop.
 December 2010-August 2015.

 - Contributing essayist, Shaping Shakespeare for Performance: The Bear Stage.
 Ed.
 Catherine Loomis, Sid Ray.
 Farleigh Dickinson University Press, October 2015.

 - Contributing writer, Shakespeare Expressed: Page, Stage, and Classroom in Shakespeare and His Contemporaries.
 Ed.
 Kathryn Moncrief, Kathryn McPherson, Sarah Enloe.
 Farleigh Dickinson University Press, August 2013.

 - Advising editor, “‘The Sweet and Bitter Foole Will Presently Appear’: Developing the Foole in King Lear through Renaissance Rehearsal Conditions.”
 MFA thesis by Rachel Ratkowski, May 2013.